lcampillos/MedLexSp/spacy_lemmatizer/README.md

-## Lemmatizer with MedLexSp forms and lemmas for Spacy
+## Spacy lemmatizer with MedLexSp forms and lemmas of medical terms

 This file includes 106 396 new variant forms of medical lemmas, to be used for lemmatization in Spacy.